syb-devs/goose/Readme.md

 ## Roadmap

-- Whitelist for selective unmarshaling of JSON in structs
-- Error and debug logging
+- Data validation for POST / PUT
 - Cache headers
-- Data validation for POST / PUT
 - JWT auth
 - API Client for integration in other Go services
 - Dockerize the app for easier deployment
 - Web based client for uploading and browsing buckets
+- RPC interface (Kite)